-8. Mental/attitudinal ability sufficient to interact with patients and other health care personnel in providing appropriate patient care exhibiting attitudes and actions consistent with the ethical standards of the profession.
+8. Mental / attitudinal ability and social / relational skills sufficient to interact with patients and other health care personnel in providing appropriate patient care exhibiting attitudes and actions consistent with the ethical standards of the profession.

 Examples: Function safely, effectively, and calmly under stressful situations.
 Maintain composure while managing multiple tasks simultaneously.
 Prioritize multiple tasks.
-Exhibit social skills necessary to interact effectively with patients, families, supervisors, and coworkers of the same or different cultures such as respect, politeness, tact, collaboration, teamwork, and discretion.
+Demonstrate social skills necessary to interact clinically, effectively, and professionally with patients, families, supervisors, and co-workers of all demographics and of different cultures such as respect, politeness, tact, collaboration, teamwork, and discretion.
 Maintain personal hygiene consistent with close personal contact associated with patient care.